 Create focusable elements that are comfortable sizes.
 Larger items with adequate spacing are easier to navigate and select than smaller ones, and are easier to identify for users with visual impairments.

 Design interface elements that look great in focused and unfocused states.
 On Apple TV, focusing on an item often increases the scale of the item slightly.
 When designing your interface, think about the unfocused state as well as the focused state of an item.
 Supply assets for the larger, focused size to ensure they always look sharp.
 See image sizing guidelines in Icons and Images.

 Maintain fluidity when focus changes.
 If an item changes color or has a subtle animation when it comes into focus, make it fade back naturally to the unfocused state when focus changes, without making the transition jarring.

-Don't display a cursor.
-People expect to navigate fixed numbers of items by changing focus, not by trying to drag a tiny cursor around a huge screen.
+Don't display a pointer.
+People expect to navigate fixed numbers of items by changing focus, not by trying to drag a tiny pointer around a huge screen.
 While free-form movement might make sense during gameplay, such as when looking for a hidden object or flying a plane, the focus model should be used when navigating menus and most other interface elements.
-If a cursor is required for your app, make sure it’s highly visible and feels like it's a part of your app.
+If a pointer is required for your app, make sure it’s highly visible and feels like it's a part of your app.
 For example, a flight simulator might display crosshairs to aid with orientation.

 Design for different focusable item states.
 On Apple TV, focusable items can have up to five different states, each of which should appear visually distinct.